10 Simple Ways to be More Productive at Work

-- Make something positive the first item on the agenda for team meetings: A round of “new and goods” or “what’s going well” as the first item on the agenda starts each meeting in a positive way.
+- Make something positive the first item on the agenda for team meetings: A round of “new and goods” or “what’s going well” as the first item on the agenda starts each session in a positive way.

 - Cut one-to-ones to 45 minutes too: “I’ve reduced my standard time for 1-to-1s with my people.
 We seem to get through as much and leave as satisfied.”

-- Turn the email alert off: This is a basic.
+- Turn the email alert off: This is basic.
 “It’s amazing the effect it’s had, just not being continually distracted.”

-- No emails until 11am: Instead of checking email first thing, work on your most important tasks.
+- No emails until 11 am: Instead of checking email first thing, work on your most important tasks.
 “I’ve got a lot more done.”
 This can be formalised with “Eat 4 frogs.”

-- 10 at 10: “Once a week we hold a ten-minute catch up at ten o’clock.
+- 10 at 10: “Once a week we hold a ten-minute catch-up at ten o’clock.
 It’s a great way to check in and know what’s going on.”
 (Of course, in Agile environments this is often done daily.)